instantOS/instantos.github.io/docs/insvideo.md

 I sincerely believe there is no value in AI image, video and audio generation outside of moodboards, so this will not be supported anytime soon.

-As of now, only editing a single video file is supported.
+Multiple video sources are supported, but each source video is treated independently.

 ## Current notes